What is a LAN monitor?

 Dynatrace analyzes network traffic at the process level.
 You will be able to see which processes use the most resources and which aspects of your infrastructure are being strained.
 Apart from network resources, Dynatrace presents server utilization metrics, including memory, disk, and CPU usage.

 The Dynatrace system would be ideal for online businesses.
 You can track application performance and see how each user’s activities ripple through to software activation, process network activity, and resource usage.
 The representations of network activity rely heavily on mapping.
-This is a fairly unique approach to performance monitoring and is very effective.
+This is a fairly unique approach to network performance monitoring and is very effective.
 The focus on process flows rather than equipment performance makes this more of a network analyzer rather than a straightforward monitor.

 If you looked at the other network monitors on this list and decided that they don’t really give you the details on flows of data that you were looking for, then Dynatrace is probably the answer to your problem.